wangbrian26/README-Generator/generated-readme/README-Generator-README.md

 ## Description

-This project was made to help users create professional README files without having to spend the time to create the formatting.
+This project was created in order to allow users to spend less time creating professional README files for their applications by asking users a series of questions and generating a professional README using their responses.

 ## Table of Contents